-Presently, the U.S. telecommunications industry is going through a revolutionary change.
+Presently, the US Telecommunications sector is going through a revolutionary change.
 There are three reasons for this.
 The first reason is the rapid technological change in key inputs of telecommunications services and in complementary goods, which have reduced dramatically the costs of traditional services and have made many new services available at reasonable prices.
-Cost reductions have made feasible the world wide web ("WWW") and the various multimedia applications that "live" on it.
+Cost reductions have made feasible the world wide web ("WWW"), and the various multimedia applications that "live" on it.

 The second reason for the revolutionary change has been the sweeping digitization of the telecommunications and the related sectors.
 The underlying telecommunications technology has become digital.
 Moreover, the consumer and business telecommunications interfaces have become more versatile and closer to multifunction computers than to traditional telephones.
-Digitization and integration of telecommunications services with computers create significant business opportunities and impose significant pressure on traditional pricing structures, especially in voice telephony.
+Digitization, and integration of telecommunications services with computers creates significant business opportunities and imposes significant pressure on traditional pricing structures, especially in voice telephony.

-The third reason for the current upheaval in the telecommunications sector was the passage of a major new law to govern telecommunications in the United States, the Telecommunications Act of 1996 (1996 Act).
-Telecommunications has been traditionally subject to a complicated federal and state regulatory structure.
+The third reason for the current upheaval in the telecommunications sector was the passage of a major new law to govern telecommunications in the US, the Telecommunications Act of 1996 ("1996 Act").
+Telecommunications has been traditionally subject to a complicated Federal and State regulatory structure.
 The 1996 Act attempted to adapt the regulatory structure to technological reality, but various legal challenges by the incumbents have so far delayed, if not nullified, its impact.

-Before going into a detailed analysis, it is important to point out the major driving forces in U.S. telecommunications today:
+Before going into a detailed analysis, it is important to point out the major driving forces in US telecommunications today.

-- 1. Dramatic reductions in the costs of transmission and switching; - 2.
-Digitization;

-- 3. Restructuring of the regulatory environment through the implementation of the 1996 Telecommunications Act coming twelve years after the breakup of AT&T; - 4.
-Move of value from underlying services (such as transmission and switching) to the interface and content; - 5.
-Move toward multifunction programmable devices with programmable interfaces, such as computers, and away from single-function, nonprogrammable consumer devices, such as traditional telephone appliances; - 6.
-Reallocation of electromagnetic spectrum, allowing for new types of wireless competition; - 7.
-Interconnection and interoperability of interconnected networks; standardization of communications protocols; - 8.
+- 1. Dramatic reductions in the costs of transmission and switching. - 2.
+Digitization. - 3.
+Restructuring of the regulatory environment through the implementation of the 1996 Telecommunications Act coming twelve years after the breakup of AT&T. - 4.
+Move of value from underlying services (such as transmission and switching) to the interface and content. - 5.
+Move toward multi-function programmable devices with programmable interfaces, such as computers, and away from single-function, non-programmable consumer devices, such as traditional telephone appliances. - Re-allocation of electromagnetic spectrum, allowing for new types of wireless competition. - 7.
+Interconnection and interoperability of interconnected networks; standardization of communications protocols. - 8.
 Network externalities and critical mass.